Peru Iquitos Jungle canopy walk Iquitos Lodge

 Take Pleasure in the Largest living rodent on Earth

 Have encounters with cute giant-like rats.
-Capybara is the World’s largest living rodent and one of the most seen Jungle animals alongside the river banks in the Jungle of Peru.
+The capybara is the World’s largest living rodent and one of the most seen Jungle animals alongside the river banks in the Jungle of Peru.
 These Social rodents inhabit dense forests and savannahs in South America.

 Capybara, the largest living rodent in the World

-The largest living rodent in the World Capybara
+The largest living rodent in the World, the Capybara

 Admire the slowest animal on earth